 The EPA states in its 2018 report that only 94 million tons of the 292.4 million tons of municipal solid waste Americans generated in 2018 were recycled or composted.

-Papers and cardboard were recycled in 64 percent of cases, glass in 27 percent, and plastics in 8 percent of cases.
-It is possible to recycle glass and metal indefinitely; paper may only be recycled five to seven times before it becomes too degraded to be remade into “new” paper; plastic can only be recycled once or twice—and usually not into food containers—since the polymers break down during recycling.
+and cardboard were recycled in 64 percent of cases, glass in 27 percent, and plastics in 8 percent of cases.
+It is possible to recycle glass and metal indefinitely; paper may only be five to seven times before it becomes too degraded to be remade into “new” paper; plastic can only be once or twice—and usually not into food containers—since the polymers break down during recycling.

 Despite the ease of recycling thanks to single-stream recycling, about one-quarter of recyclables are contaminated when they are placed in one bin.